GowthamUXUIDesigner/CognoRise-Infotech/README.md

 # CognoRise-Infotech
-Internship Offered Projects and its design case stuies
+Internship Offered Projects and its design